Eisenberg 'Never Felt Happier' Than Playing Atlas, Wants NYSM 4

 Daily culture — film, music, books, the trends and ideas worth your attention.
 Free.

-- Now You See Me: Now You Don't, the franchise's third film, premiered in November under director Ruben Fleischer, reuniting Eisenberg with Dave Franco, Isla Fisher, Woody Harrelson, Lizzy Caplan, Morgan Freeman and Mark Ruffalo.
+- Eisenberg most recently reprised Atlas in Now You See Me: Now You Don't, which premiered in November under director Ruben Fleischer, reuniting the full ensemble: Dave Franco, Isla Fisher, Woody Harrelson, Lizzy Caplan, Morgan Freeman, and Mark Ruffalo.

-- Lionsgate chair Adam Fogelson announced at CinemaCon last year that Fleischer will return to direct the fourth installment, which the franchise — having grossed more than $932M worldwide — has reportedly been building toward.
+- Lionsgate chair Adam Fogelson announced at last year's CinemaCon that Fleischer will return to direct the fourth installment, locking in the sequel's creative leadership before Eisenberg's public endorsement.